The C*-algebra of a minimal homeomorphism of zero mean dimension: The C*-algebra of a homeomorphism and its large subalgebras

-A fairly explicit description of the subalgebra $A_Y$ of the crossed product, which in fact is a C*-algebra of type I, was obtained by Q.~Lin (\cite{Lin-Q-RSA}).
-It is a subhomogeneous algebra, of order at most $J_k$.
+A quite explicit description of the subalgebra $A_Y$ of the crossed product, a C*-algebra of type I, was obtained by Q.~Lin (\cite{Lin-Q-RSA}).
+It is a subhomogeneous algebra, of order at most $J_K$.
+(In other words, all its irreducible representations have at most this dimension.)